As an Amazon Associate I earn from qualifying purchases.

 - 1 cup frozen strawberries (or 1/2 cup fresh)

-- If the mixture seems too dry to process properly, add a small splash or two of non-fat milk to get things loosened up enough to blend.
+- Blend until smooth.
+You may have to stop it, remove the lid, and poke around at everything a few times to get it all blended properly.
+If the mixture seems too dry to process properly, add a small splash or two of milk to get things loosened up enough to blend.
 Then start it again.
-Actually, you may have to do that a few times.
-But it will blend, I promise.
+Add more as needed to avoid burning out your motor.

 - Depending on how frozen your fruit is or how much liquid you added, it may be necessary to spread out the ice cream over a shallow dish and freeze it for an hour or two before eating.

 - Serve in your favorite ice cream dish and enjoy!